Decision-Driven-Development/logic-checker/README.md

 So, every command should have a name and a description of the request.
 The request should contain the description of the data fragments, which are the Coordinates of the system's state.

-3. Expectations - the expected result of decision tables computation after all the commands are executed.
+3. Expectations - the expected result of decision tables computation OR state of the entities after all the commands are executed.
 The expectations should be described in the following format:

 ```yaml
 game_state: